LaborManagement/documentation/LBE/architecture/request-lifecycle.md

 SELECT
     pa.id,
     pa.label,
-    c.name as capability,
+    p.name as policy,
     e.id as endpoint_id,
     e.method,
     e.path
 FROM auth.page_actions pa
-JOIN auth.capabilities c ON pa.capability_id = c.id
+JOIN auth.policies p ON pa.policy_id = p.id
 JOIN auth.endpoints e ON pa.endpoint_id = e.id
 WHERE pa.page_id = :pageId
-  AND pa.capability_id IN (
+  AND pa.policy_id IN (
-    -- User's capabilities from their roles
+    -- User's policies derived from their active roles SELECT DISTINCT p2.id
-    SELECT DISTINCT pc.capability_id
     FROM auth.user_roles ur
-    JOIN auth.policies p ON p.expression->>'roles' ? ur.role_id::text
+    JOIN auth.role_policies rp ON ur.role_id = rp.role_id
-    JOIN auth.policy_capabilities pc ON p.id = pc.policy_id
+    JOIN auth.policies p2 ON rp.policy_id = p2.id
     WHERE ur.user_id = :userId
+      AND ur.is_active = true
+      AND rp.is_active = true
+      AND p2.is_active = true
   );
 ```

 ### **Dual Relationship in page_actions**
 Each page action has two critical fields:
-- **capability_id**: Which permission is required to see this action
+- **policy_id**: Which policy is required to see this action
 - **endpoint_id**: Which API endpoint to call when action is triggered

 ```
 User clicks "Edit User" button
   ↓
-UI checks: Does user have capability "user.account.update"? ✓ ↓
+UI checks: Does user have policy "USER_ACCOUNT_UPDATE_POLICY"? ✓ ↓
 UI calls endpoint: PUT /api/auth/users/{userId}
   ↓